FHM Australia: History and profile

+Relaunch

+The FHM Australia magazine relaunches its print issue in October 2025, with the model Natalie Roser on its cover.

 FHM 100 Sexiest Women in the World

 Each of FHM's international editions publish yearly rankings for the sexiest women alive based on public and editorial voting through the magazine's website.
 Dates of magazine issues, winners, ages of winners at the time of selection, and pertinent comments are listed below for the Australian edition.